princeton-pli/VLM_S2H/README.md

 ## Bugs or Questions?

+If you have any questions related to the code or the paper, feel free to email Simon (juhyunp@princeton.edu), Abhishek (ap34@princeton.edu), and Yun (yc6206@princeton.edu).
+If you encounter any problems when using the code, or want to report a bug, you can open an issue.
+Please try to specify the problem with details so we can give more effective help!

 ## Citation

-Please cite our paper if you find this repo helpful:
+Please cite our paper if you find our paper or this repo helpful:
 ```bibtex

 ```